computerscienceiscool/machinelearning/ROADMAP.md

 However, for single predictions, there are currently no solutions.
 For tasks like forecasting, we've made modifications to how the PredictionEngine behaves.
 As a result, we expect being able to do something similar to enable untyped prediction engines.

-While the details of what that implementation looks like, this year we plan to provide ways to create dynamic prediciton engines, meaning that you don't have to define your schemas beforehand and instead the shape of the training data defines the schemas.
+While the details of what that implementation looks like, this year we plan to provide ways to create dynamic predicition engines, meaning that you don't have to define your schemas beforehand and instead the shape of the training data defines the schemas.

 *Related issues*: